SpaceManNate/KIRC_Software/KIRC_FltCmp_Software/README.txt

 		This software is meant to run on our flight computer in order to dynamically stablize our quadcopter in flight.
 		This is part of a UCF Senior Design project, Spring 2014

+		This software is available on GitHub from user NatCain, under KIRC_Software

 *AUTHORS: Nathaniel Cain
 		  Wade Henderson